Jewish identity: Second Temple period

+Late antiquity

+Jewish identity underwent a significant shift in the centuries that followed the destruction of the Temple in 70 CE.
+The initial conception of the Jews as an ethnos, albeit one with a distinctive religious culture, gradually shifted to that of a religious community that also identified as a nation.

+In the aftermath of the First Jewish–Roman War, the Fiscus Judaicus was imposed on all Jews in the Roman Empire, replacing the annual half-shekel tribute that Jews paid to the Temple in Jerusalem.
+It appears that the Romans chose to use Jewish religious behavior rather than Jewish ancestry to determine tax liability, and this Roman interference in Jewish tax-collection may have prompted this transformation in Jewish identity.
+The process was accelerated by the Christianization of the Roman Empire.
+In Christian theology, ethnic identity held little significance, and Jews were primarily valued for their religious heritage, seen as foundational to the development of the new covenant.
+This ideological framework further influenced perceptions of Jewish identity, emphasizing religious rather than ethnic or national aspects.

 A cultural/ancestral concept

 Jewish identity can be cultural, religious, or through ancestry.
 There are religious, cultural, and ancestral components to Jewish identity due to its fundamental non-proselytizing nature, as opposed to Christian or Muslim identity which are both "universal" religions in that they ascribe to the notion that their faith is meant to be spread throughout all of humanity, regardless of nationality.
 However, Jewish identity is firmly intertwined with Jewish ancestry dating back to the historical Kingdom of Israel, which was largely depopulated by the Roman Empire c. first century CE, leading to what is known as today as the Jewish Diaspora.

 In contemporary sociology

 Jewish identity began to gain the attention of Jewish sociologists in the United States with the publication of Marshall Sklare's "Lakeville studies".
 Among other topics explored in the studies was Sklare's notion of a "good Jew".
 The "good Jew" was essentially an idealized form of Jewish identity as expressed by the Lakeville respondents.
 Today, sociological measurements of Jewish identity have become the concern of the Jewish Federations who have sponsored numerous community studies across the U.S.; policy decisions (in areas such as funding, programming, etc.) have been shaped in part due to studies on Jewish identity.